List of commercial failures in video game consoles: PlayStation Vita

 Sony's second major handheld game console, the PlayStation Vita, was released in Japan in 2011 and in the West the following year.
 The successor to the PlayStation Portable, Sony's intent with the system was to blend the experience of big budget, dedicated video game platforms with the trend of mobile gaming.
 With a relatively low price, a robust launch title assortment, and a strong debut, analysts predicted the Vita would be a success.
 However, sales tanked shortly after release; for instance, during Christmas 2011, sales saw a 78% drop in Japan.
 By 2018, when Sony announced it would end physical game production for the system, the Vita had sold fewer than 15 million units.
-Hardware production for the Vita ended entirely in March 2019, and Sony does not plan to release a successor.
+Hardware production for the Vita ended entirely in March 2019, with no plans for Sony to release a successor.
 GamesIndustry.biz attributed the Vita's failure to a number of factors, including competition from smartphones and Nintendo's rival 3DS platform, its design being too conceptually similar to the PSP, and a general lack of support from Sony and other developers.